walterhiggins/WMPJS/README.md

 This is called a comment.
 Comments are notes we write in our code to help us remember things.
 Source code can be difficult to understand even when you yourself have written it.
 In the heat of tackling a tricky problem or coding up a cool new plugin you might end up writing some very clever code but you'll often find that after you come back to it a couple of days or weeks later, you no longer understand what you've written.
 This is where comments come in.
 It's a good habit to write comments alongside your code, particularly if your code is particularly tricky.

 Comments aren't read by the computer so you can write whatever you like in a comment.
 Comments should be helpful and provide sign-posts to yourself and others about what the code does.
 You can comment as much or as little as you like.
 When working with others on the same source code it's considered good practice to comment your code but again, how much you comment your code seems to be a matter of personal taste.
 Commenting can be really useful for *documenting* your code.
-For example, the ScriptCraft API reference documentation available at https://github.com/walterhiggins/ScriptCraft/blob/master/docs/API-Reference.md is actually created automatically from comments in the scriptcraft source code.
+For example, the ScriptCraft API reference documentation available at https://github.com/walterhiggins/ScriptCraft/blob/master/docs/API-Reference.md is created automatically from comments in the scriptcraft source code.

 #### Single-line comments
 You can make any line into a comment by starting it with two `/` (forward-slash) characters: